 5. Cheer your heart out.

-The puck drops at 7:05 on Saturday night for a junior ice hockey game featuring the Rochester Grizzlies versus the Granite City Lumberjacks.
+The puck drops at 7:00 p.m. on Friday and Saturday nights for ice hockey featuring the Rochester Grizzlies versus the Peoria Mustangs.
 The Grizzlies, a junior ice hockey team, play their home games at the 2,600-seat Rochester Recreation Center, with lots of exciting action and fun between-period activities for families.
 Enjoy a few hours of excitement at the rink this Thanksgiving weekend.

-For dozens more ideas on things to do during Thanksgiving weekend, view our Events Calendar.
+For more ideas on things to do during Thanksgiving weekend, view our Events Calendar.